NatalieOB/portfolio/pages/about.md

 # My story

 I've been deep into exploring the intricacies of things that come together to create a working whole, mechanical or otherwise.
 This curiosity and fascination with form, shape and composition informs my graphic design skillset: layout, details, color, and proportion.

 A time-tested, self-directed and driven design professional, my goal is consistent, quality client service and marketing support, through solid graphic design and team mentoring.
-I bring years of experience in corporate brand identity development,execution and implementation.
+I bring years of experience in corporate brand identity development, execution and implementation.

 <strong>Areas of expertise:</strong>
 - Publication design